Arpit350/Argumentation-Reality-using-Marksless-tracker/README.md

 1. To provide virtual view of the products.
 2. To provide rendering of the view in all directions.
 3. Not causing any hindrances when user changes the camera view.
-4. Provide the application for all types of devices.H
+4. Provide the application for all types of devices.

-WORKINGH CYCLE
+WORKING CYCLE

 ![image](https://user-images.githubusercontent.com/109847267/194370080-17acd8fd-c232-4e1c-8755-a1def21a49ef.png)